 Replenishing Petty Cash Funds

-The custodian is responsible for replenishing a Petty Cash Fund on a regular basis or when the Petty Cash Fund is running low.
-Petty Cash is a loan from Treasury Management, which means the money spent must be replenished at least once to bring the Petty Cash Fund back to its authorized balance.
+The custodian is responsible for replenishing the Petty Cash Fund on a regular basis or when the cash fund is running low.
+Petty Cash is a loan from Banking & Merchant Services, which means the money spent must be replenished at least once to bring the Petty Cash Fund back to its authorized balance.
 Before the Petty Cash Fund can be replenished, it must be reconciled by comparing the amount of the authorized Petty Cash Fund balance to actual cash and receipt totals.

 Reason for Directive

 A Petty Cash Fund provides convenience for small transactions for situations when using a PCard or other payment method is unreasonable.
-Treasury Management is responsible for the stewardship of the University’s cash and investments, including Petty Cash Funds.
+Banking & Merchant Services is responsible for the stewardship of the University’s cash and investments, including Petty Cash Funds.

 Who Must Comply?